kreutix/cookie-notice-accepted/README.md

 ## What is Cookie Notice Accepted?

-Cookie Notice Accepted minimalistic extension which sets cookies to tell your websites that you have accepted the cookie notice, so it wont ask you again.
+Cookie Notice Accepted is a minimalistic extension which sets cookies to tell your websites that you have accepted the cookie notice, so it wont ask you again.

 ## Supported "cookie notice accepted" cookies